slowernews/wisdom-tldr/chapters/2-1_relation_cooperation.md

 ## On marriage

 <!--
-+ x@giammacool -- Hard times create marriageable women.
-Marriageable women create good times.
-Good times create whores.
-Whores create hard times.
-+ x@giammacool -- I was raised by a middle eastern family.
-In Lebanon only men decide divorce.
-The way it needs to be.
-+ x@giammacool -- If she refuses to sign a prenup she’s planning the wedding and the exit strategy.
-+ x@giammacool -- Ladies, If you’re thinking, «I don’t recognize the man I married, I’m not attracted to him anymore», Consider this… Pointing out everything he does wrong daily changes a man.
-A man who is constantly torn down will naturally pull away.
-If you’re not building him up daily, you’re setting yourself up for your own downfall, and worse, you’re not protecting your man.
-+ x@giammacool -- Nothing is more attractive to a man than your willingness to adopt his last name.
-Either way, your last name is either your husband’s or your father’s.
-So, claiming you want to keep your last name isn’t strictly accurate.

 - A women is either a 0 or a 1.
-A hore or a wife material.
-Dont overcomplicate.
+A hoe or a wife material.
+Don’t overcomplicate.
 -->

 > *"Men marry women with the hope they will never change.
 Women marry men with the hope they will change.
 Invariably they are both disappointed."